-Homosexuality in Saudi Arabia is punishable by death and means gay expats in Riyadh should practise extreme caution.
-But because of the implementation of high gender segregation, many may find it easier to be in gay relationships as same-sex gatherings at parties, restaurants or hotels aren’t viewed with suspicion.
+Homosexuality in Saudi Arabia is punishable by death, and this means gay expats in Riyadh should be extremely cautious.
+Ironically, because of the implementation of gender segregation, many may find it easier to be in gay relationships because same-sex gatherings at parties, restaurants or hotels aren’t viewed with suspicion.

 + PRO: Lots of international schools

-Owing to its historically large expat population and it being the centre of commerce and diplomacy, Riyadh is home to a large number of international schools.
-But parents should know that competition for places is high, as are the school fees.
+Thanks to its historically large expat population and it being the centre of commerce and diplomacy, Riyadh is home to numerous international schools.
+Parents should know that competition for places is high, though, as are the school fees.

 + PRO: Compound life easy for kids

-Taking care of children in compounds often turns out to be a breeze as there is usually affordable domestic help and lots of entertainment amenities to keep them busy.
-Even outside the compounds, the sprawling desert offers thrilling adventures such as quad bike rides or 4x4 'dune bashing', while exciting destinations such as Dubai, Qatar and Egypt are a quick flight away.
+Taking care of children in compounds often turns out to be a breeze, as there is usually affordable domestic help and lots of entertainment amenities to keep them busy.
+Even outside the compounds, the sprawling desert offers thrilling adventures such as quad bike rides or four-wheel-drive 'dune bashing', while exciting destinations such as Dubai, Qatar and Egypt are a quick flight away.

 Are you an expat living in Riyadh?